ngandrass/moodle-quiz_archiver/TESTING.md

 # Testing

-**ATTENTION: The following notes are meant for developers only.
-If you only want to use this plugin you can fully ignore this file.**
+**ATTENTION:** The following notes are meant **for developers only**.
+If you only want to use this plugin you can fully ignore this file.

 ## Creating a PHPUnit test environment